-Total Projected Budget: \$150,000,000.00 Total HUD Disaster Recovery Funds: \$150,000,000.00 Obligated HUD Disaster Funds to Date: \$91,389,684.00 Unobligated HUD Disaster Funds to Date: \$58,610,316.00 Cumulative HUD Disaster Funds to Date: \$50,577,020.00
+Total Projected Budget: \$150,000,000.00 Total HUD Disaster Recovery Funds: \$150,000,000.00 Obligated HUD Disaster Funds to Date: \$91,339,684.00 Unobligated HUD Disaster Funds to Date: \$58,660,316.00 Cumulative HUD Disaster Funds to Date: \$52,110,020.00

 Measure Description Expected Quantity Cumulative to Date

-of Low/Mod Income persons benefitting 5725 8923
+of Low/Mod Income persons benefitting 5725 4714

-of Low-Income persons benefitting 4058 2975
+of Low-Income persons benefitting 4058 1199

 of buildings (non-residential) N/A 0

-of Businesses 94 22
+of Businesses 94 20

-of Persons benefitting 37600 24787
+of Persons benefitting 37600 13572

-The Job Creation and Retention Grant Program (JCRP) targets businesses in the area of Lower Manhattan south of Canal Street with over 200 full-time employees that require assistance in maintaining, establishing or resuming a presence in Lower Manhattan or elsewhere in New York City.
+The Job Creation and Retention Grant Program (JCRP) targets businesses in the area of Lower Manhattan south of Canal Street with at least 200 full-time employees that require assistance in maintaining, establishing or resuming a presence in Lower Manhattan or elsewhere in New York City.
 The program also aims to attract companies willing to commit to relocate and/or create 200 or more jobs in Lower Manhattan.
 The \$700 million initial federal appropriation allocated \$170 million to Empire State Development Corporation for JCRP.
-The accepted offers as of September 30, 2004 totaling \$292.7 million, exceed the initial program allocation.
+The accepted offers as of December 31, 2004 totaling \$291.2 million exceed the initial program allocation.
 The Final Action Plan anticipated a total program cost of \$400 million, with the additional allocations to come from congressional appropriations to the Lower Manhattan Development Corporation (LMDC).
 The Partial Action Plan submitted by LMDC on August 27, 2002, and subsequently approved by HUD, allocates a total of \$350 million as supplemental funds to three ESDC administered programs, including \$150 million for JCRP.
-As noted in the Partial Action Plan, the revised total program allocation for JCRP (including the LMDC sub-allocation) is \$320 million, which is fully funded .--- As of September 30, 2004, sixty-three of 71 grants approved have been disbursed.
-Of the 63 disbursed grants, forty-four have been funded by the initial \$170 million allocated to ESDC.
-Twenty-three grants for \$50,557,020 have been funded from the LMDC allocation for this program.
-Of the twenty-three grants disbursed from the LMDC allocation, four grant awards were partially funded by ESDC and partially by the LMDC allocation.
-To avoid any overlap in reporting of grants disbursed from the ESDC and

-LMDC allocations, the measures of persons benefiting from the LMDC allocation (low, low/mod income, and total # of persons) reflect an approximate figure using data from the 23 grants disbursed solely from the LMDC allocation. --- A total of \$91,389,684 from the LMDC suballocation was obligated to fund grants approved by ESDC for 27 of the 71 grants.
-The \$1.85 million net decrease in obligated funds from last quarter is due to the approval of a \$2 million grant by the ESD board and the reduction or withdrawal of 3 other grants (totaling \$3.85 million).
-These 27 awards represent a total job commitment of 24,787 (an anticipated 66% of LMDC's prorated share of estimated employment at risk in New York City), of which 20,296 jobs are located in Lower Manhattan.
-These figures represent current job commitments and include the future job creation component of the grant.
+As noted in the Partial Action Plan, the revised total program allocation for JCRP (including the LMDC sub-allocation) is \$320 million, which is fully funded. --- As of December 31, 2004 sixty-four of 71 grants approved have been disbursed.
+Of the 64 disbursed grants, forty-five have been funded by the initial \$170 million allocated to ESDC.
+Twenty-four grants for \$52,110,020 have been funded from the LMDC allocation for this program.
+Of the twenty-four grants disbursed from the LMDC allocation, five grant awards were partially funded by ESDC and partially by the LMDC allocation.
+To avoid any overlap in reporting of grants disbursed from the ESDC and LMDC allocations, the measures of persons benefiting from the LMDC allocation (low, low/mod income, and total # of persons) reflect data from the 19 grants disbursed solely from the LMDC allocation and one grant (Fimilac) that was 90% funded from the LMDC allocation. --- A total of \$91,339,684 from the LMDC sub-allocation was obligated to fund grants approved by ESDC for 27 of the 71 grants.
+These 27 awards represent a total job commitment of 24,682 (an anticipated 66% of LMDC's prorated share of estimated employment at risk in New York City), of which 20,191 jobs are located in Lower Manhattan.
+Compared to the quarterly report of JCRP activity through September 30, 2004, the amount of obligated funds had decreased by \$50,000 and the job commitment had decreased by 50.
+This is due to one of the grantees (Millennium Hilton) canceling the growth component of its grant award. --- These figures represent current job commitments and include the future job creation component of the grant.
 Of the 44 grants funded by the initial ESDC allocation, some funding may be drawn from the LMDC allocation as the job creation component of the grant becomes relevant.